 Does a Meal Delivery Service Require a Minimum Number of Meals Purchased?

 Minimums depend on the meal delivery service as each has different options.
-For example, with Green Chef, you choose between feeding two, four, or six people for three or four meals each per week.
-Most of the other services provide either three or four meals per week.
+For example, with Factor, you can choose from four meals to as many as 16 meals per week.

 Can I Put a Vacation Hold on a Meal Delivery Service?